bhattarai-pratham/Tracker/README.md

 A React Native mobile app for tracking vehicle trips with odometer readings.

+## Why I Built This

+I created this app to accurately track my time spent driving for Uber.
+While Uber provides a timeline of when I'm online, it doesn't account for offline work time - like driving from low-demand areas to high-demand zones.
+This app helps me record my actual working hours, which is essential for accurate tax reporting and maximizing deductions with my tax agent.

 ## Tech Stack

 - React Native + Expo